salottodev/bisq-mobile/docs/architecture.md

-One case sits between the two, and it is not an escalation: a facade that has to gate its **own** activation on the capability already holds the answer, so it exposes it (`PrivateChatServiceFacade.isSupported`, awaited by `ClientPrivateChatServiceFacade.activate` before it subscribes) and presenters observe the facade.
+One case sits between the two, and it is not an escalation: a facade that has to gate its **own** activation on the capability already holds the answer, so it exposes it (`PrivateChatServiceFacade.isSupported`, the same capability `ClientPrivateChatServiceFacade.activate` awaits before it subscribes) and presenters observe the facade.
 Reading `BackendCapabilitiesService` in the presenter as well would copy an answer that already exists and let the two drift.
 It also keeps the client/node difference in the one place that has it: the node facade returns `flowOf(true)`, the client one maps the capability.
 No new type either way — the facade is one the presenter already depends on.